go-gorm/gorm.io/pages/docs/indexes.md

 ### Fields Priority

-The column order of a composite index has impact on its performance so it must be chosen carefully
+The column order of a composite index has an impact on its performance so it must be chosen carefully

-You can specify the order with the `priority` option, default priority value is `10`, if priority value is same, the order will be based on model struct's field index
+You can specify the order with the `priority` option, the default priority value is `10`, if priority value is the same, the order will be based on model struct's field index

 ```go
 type User struct {